 One day during filming, two F/A-18 fighters appeared and radioed in a surprised report that the plane they'd been asked to identify was Air Force One and there were bullet holes in it.
 (They were actually decals).
-The air traffic control center in Los Angeles knew about the filming and was able to set them straight.
+The air traffic control center in Los Angeles knew about the filming, and was able to set them straight.

 Randy Newman was originally hired to provide the film's score.
 However, Wolfgang Petersen felt it was too serious to the point of being unintentionally funny.
-Jerry Goldsmith was hired at the last minute and had only 12 days to come up with an alternative score.
+Jerry Goldsmith was hired at the last minute and had only twelve days to come up with an alternative score.
 (Newman later recycled some of his rejected score for Toy Story 3 (2010).)